These dinners, candy boxes and events will help you usher in the Year of the Snake.

 We’d be remiss not to mention the popular and playful lion and dragon dances, where a talented team of dancers collectively simulate the ferocious movement of the body and head, constantly matching its timing to the beating drum and cymbals.

-You can catch these special performances at Pacific Mall’s Lunar New Year Celebration 2024 (February 10, 11, 17 and 18, 2024) and at the Yee Hong Dragon Ball (February 10, 2024).
+You can catch these special performances at Pacific Mall’s Lunar New Year Celebration and at the benefit gala, Yee Hong Dragon Ball.

 More about Lunar New Year

-Lunar New Year spans numerous cultures and is known by different names.
+The Lunar New Year spans numerous cultures and is known by different names.
 In China, it’s also called the Spring Festival or simply Chinese New Year.
 The festival is also celebrated in Korea as Seollal, in Vietnam as Tet, in Tibet as Losar, and in Mongolia as Tsagaan Sar.

-In many ways, Lunar New Year is similar to how the new year is celebrated when the clock ticks over to January 1.
+In many ways, the Lunar New Year is similar to how the new year is celebrated when the clock ticks over to January 1.
 Instead of following the Gregorian calendar, it follows the Chinese Lunar Calendar, which is set to lunar phases, solar solstices and equinoxes.

 Lunar New Year is packed with traditions, but every culture does it differently, and every family follows these customs in their own way.
-At the core of every celebration is bringing good luck, spending time with family and eating lots of delicious food.
+At the core of every celebration is bringing good luck, spending time with family and eating delicious food.

 It’s worth noting that Lunar New Year is celebrated for 15 days until the arrival of the full moon (called the Festival of Lanterns).
 Contrast that to Tet and Seollal, which are celebrated for three days.